Payrolling Through Your Staffing Vendor? You Might Be Overpaying

 Limited Visibility, Limited Control

 This lack of visibility also limits flexibility.
-Adjusting processes, changing benefit structures, or scaling across geographies can require renegotiating staffing contracts that were never designed for payroll-first needs.
+Adjusting processes, changing benefit structures, or scaling across geographies can require renegotiating staffing contracts that staffing vendors did not design for payroll-first needs.

 Why Direct Payrolling Models Are Different

-Dedicated payrolling or EOR solutions are purpose-built to handle employment, payroll, and compliance without embedding staffing markups.
+Dedicated payrolling or EOR solutions purposefully handle employment, payroll, and compliance without embedding staffing markups.

 Key advantages typically include:

-For organizations that already have access to talent, or that use multiple sourcing channels, separating staffing from payrolling often leads to enhanced governance and more predictable costs.
+Organizations that already have access to talent, or that use multiple sourcing channels, often achieve enhanced governance and more predictable costs by separating staffing from payrolling.

 How to Evaluate Your Current Payrolling Spend

-If payrolling is currently managed through a staffing vendor, a few practical steps can clarify whether you are overpaying:
+If your organization currently manages payrolling through a staffing vendor, you can take a few practical steps to clarify whether you are overpaying:

 A More Intentional Payroll Strategy